jaxgoodlabs/campbell-portfolio/final_project_PatrickCampbell.md

 ## Summary
 The landscape of regulations and policies surrounding the use and reproduction of data and other information-based goods, particularly in relation to intellectual property protections, has significant consequences on innovation and economic productivity both within the country of origin as well as around the world.

-I want to tell the story of how the unique economics of information-based goods (when paired with other factors) make it possible to improve the social efficiency of related markets through the practice of data sharing.
+I want to tell the story of how the unique economics of information-based goods, when paired with other factors, make it possible to improve the social efficiency of related markets through the practice of data sharing.
 I want to use this story to motivate the argument that universities should lower the protections surrounding the data and other information-based goods they produce.

-## Narrative Outline (w/ initial sketches)
+## Narrative Outline
 **Ch.
 1: The Information-Based Economy**

 Main idea: We’re in a new economic era with new rules